 The Secondary Lead Happens During the Pitch Delivery

-On the other hand, if you wait too long to take the secondary lead then you won’t even have the chance to get your secondary lead.
+On the other hand, if you wait too long to take the secondary lead then you will never have the chance to get your additional steps.
 Without a secondary lead, you will not be in a very good position to advance to the next base.

 A good secondary lead will allow you to either advance to the next base on a ball that gets past the catcher or advance to the next base more easily when the hitter makes contact.

-Both of these scenarios are possible because the secondary lead allows you to be closer to the next base while providing you with that extra momentum towards the base.
+Both of these scenarios are possible because the secondary lead allows you to be closer to the next base while providing you with that extra momentum toward the base.

 A lot of times, the secondary lead is an overlooked part of base running.
 Base runners tend to get comfortable on the base path and their secondary lead can get a little lazy.
 Don’t let this be you!

-Now that we understand the importance behind the secondary lead and when to begin our secondary lead, let’s take a look at some of the different ways to actually perform this movement.
+Now that we understand the importance of the secondary lead and when to begin our secondary lead, let’s take a look at some of the different ways to actually perform this movement.